IMQS/htmlrender/readme.md

 Run container: `docker run -p 2078:2078 imqs/htmlrender:master` Test container: `curl -H "Content-Type:text/html" -d "<h1>Hello container</h1>" "localhost:2078/render?format=png" --output test.png`
 Push container: `docker push imqs/htmlrender:master`

+# SSL

+The service expects our normal `ssl.crt` and `ssl.key` files in `./ssl`, relative to the executable location.
+You can check the `docker-compose.yml` file for the volume mount for Docker instances.

+For a GCE (Docker) instance, SSH into the VM and navigate to `/deploy/docker/ssl`.
+Replace the files with the new ones.
+Restart the service with the `restart` bash script.

+_Check the files are in Linux format (LF) and not Windows format (CRLF), as well as the correct permissions.
+Also check if no BOM record is present in either file._